Skip to main content

 Territory commitments: Signing development agreements with franchisors for exclusive rights to build in a territory.
 This gives you protected growth opportunities but creates pressure to hit opening schedules, which can strain capital and operations if you're not prepared.

 Brand diversification: Adding additional brands to the portfolio.
 Some groups run Taco Bell, KFC, and Pizza Hut.
 Others combine Burger King and Popeyes.
-The theory: leverage your operational capabilities across multiple concepts.
+The theory: use your operational capabilities across multiple concepts.
 The risk: managing different systems, standards, and cultures simultaneously.

 Private equity partnerships: Taking on financial partners who provide capital and strategic support in exchange for equity.
 This can dramatically accelerate growth but means sharing ownership and often accepting operational oversight.